argoproj/argo-events/docs/gateway-guide.md

 ### Custom
 Although users are free to write a gateway processor in any language and in any manner, we do recommend users to follow the pattern found in core gateways.
+The namespace where the gateway will be deployed and the port to forward the events to are made available via environment variables `EnvVarNamespace` and `GatewayTransformerPortEnvVar` respectively.
-The only requirement is gateway-processor must dispatch the event to gateway-transformer using a http post request on `9000` port.
+The only requirement is gateway-processor must dispatch the event to gateway-transformer using a http post request to `localhost` on `GatewayTransformerPortEnvVar` port.

 ## Types of Gateways & their configurations